Full-spectrum infrared fingerprinting: A transformative AI paradigm for interstellar polycyclic aromatic hydrocarbons: Introduction

 \section{Introduction}

-Interstellar polycyclic aromatic hydrocarbons (PAHs) are primary subjects of astrophysical study via their infrared (IR) emission \citep{Leger1984, Allamandola1985}.
-Their characteristic mid-IR features, notably at 3.3, 6.2, 7.7, 8.6, 11.2, and \SI{12.7}{\micro\meter} are ubiquitous, appearing in diverse environments ranging from individual stellar sources to entire galaxies \citep{Peeters2002, Smith2007}.
-Since PAH size and ionization state are sensitive to the local ultraviolet field and electron density, these molecules serve as vital diagnostics for energetic regions such as photodissociation regions and active galactic nuclei \citep{Tielens2008, Li2020}.
+Interstellar polycyclic aromatic hydrocarbons (PAHs) are primary subjects in astrophysical exploration; they are studied via their infrared (IR) emission \citep{Leger1984, Allamandola1985}.
+Their characteristic mid-IR (MIR) features (notably at 3.3, 6.2, 7.7, 8.6, 11.2, and \SI{12.7}{\micro\meter}) are ubiquitous, appearing in diverse environments ranging from individual stellar sources to entire galaxies \citep{Peeters2002, Smith2007}.
+Since PAH sizes and ionization states are sensitive to the local ultraviolet field and electron density, these molecules serve as vital diagnostics for energetic regions such as photodissociation regions and active galactic nuclei \citep{Tielens2008, Li2020}.

 Historically, inferring PAH properties relied on empirical band ratios calibrated against limited laboratory or theoretical datasets \citep{Allamandola1989, Draine2007}.
-These ratios are rooted in vibrational physics, e.g., the $I_{11.2}/I_{3.3}$ ratio serves as a primary proxy for PAH size.
-This is because smaller grains reach higher peak temperatures during stochastic heating, which preferentially excites the high-energy \SI{3.3}{\micro\meter} \ce{C-H} stretch over the \SI{11.2}{\micro\meter} mode \citep{Bauschlicher2008}.
+These ratios are rooted in vibrational physics, and the $I_{11.2}/I_{3.3}$ ratio serves as a primary proxy for PAH size.
+This is because smaller grains reach higher peak temperatures during stochastic heating, preferentially exciting the \SI{3.3}{\micro\meter} \ce{C-H} stretch over the \SI{11.2}{\micro\meter} mode \citep{Draine2001}.
 Similarly, ratios such as $I_{6.2}/I_{11.2}$ (or $I_{7.7}/I_{11.2}$) and $I_{11.2}/I_{12.7}$ are standard tools for tracing ionization states and molecular edge structures, respectively \citep{Hony2001, Galliano2008, Boersma2018}.
-Despite the evolution from the `blind' mathematical decomposition to a template-based fitting approach using the NASA Ames PAH IR spectroscopic database (PAHdb) \citep{Boersma2015, Mattioda2020}, band-ratio analysis remains the conventional, if limited, standard in the James Webb Space Telescope (JWST) era \citep{Maragkoudakis2022, Sandstrom2023, Lai2025, Baron2025, Gregg2026}.
+Despite the evolution from the ``blind'' mathematical decomposition to a template-based fitting approach using the NASA Ames PAH IR spectroscopic database (PAHdb; \citealt{Boersma2015, Mattioda2020}), band-ratio analysis remains the conventional (if limited) standard in the \textit{James Webb} Space Telescope (JWST) era \citep{Maragkoudakis2022, Rigopoulou2024, Gregg2026}.